ASEM 2547: Writing about Music in the 21st Century

 - An active wordpress.com blog

-Do you regularly go to Denver venues like the Hi Dive, Summit Music Hall, the Bluebird, Dazzle, or Swallow Hill to see live music?
+Do you go to Denver venues like the Hi Dive, Summit Music Hall, the Bluebird, Dazzle, or Swallow Hill to see live music?
 Do you curate mixtapes – or Ipod playlists – for any number of reasons?
 Can you create a top 10 list of your favorite artist’s songs and then justify the selections to other diehards?
 Do you read books from the 33 1/3 series of music criticism?
 If so, this ASEM might be for you.
 This course asks students to write about music in a variety of genres ranging from album reviews, profiles of musicians and music scenes, personal essays, liner notes, music blogs, to performance reviews.
-Students can expect to read nonfiction about music, to attend concerts, to research musicians, their music, and musical communities, and then – with an eye toward broader publication – to share these findings to public audiences on their music blog.
+Students can expect to read nonfiction about music, to review concerts, to research musicians, their music, and musical communities, and then – with an eye toward broader publication – to share these findings to public audiences on their music blog.
+Note: this is an online, asynchronous class.
+We will not meet as a whole class.

 ASEM Learning Goals: